iamboonnnnn/CleverGuard/README.md

 **Performance issues?**
 - Disable **Strict Mode** if checking too many links
-- Clear browser cache and restart Chrome
+- Clear browser cache and restart your browser
 - Check for conflicts with other security extensions
 - Monitor extension performance in Task Manager